 Brevard College offers the opportunity to individuals 25 years of age or above who demonstrate by means other than the normal procedure their readiness to succeed in college-level study.
 These individuals must submit a regular application with all available transcripts.
-Requests for exceptions to regular admissions procedures or standards should be made in writing and submitted to the Vice President for Enrollment Management along with the application.
+Requests for exceptions to regular admissions procedures or standards should be made in writing and submitted to the Vice President of Admissions and Financial Aid along with the application.